voxmedia/vox-hiring-exercise/README.md

 *You must:*

-- Display all the content in the `slides.json` file
+- Display and style all the content in the `slides.json` file
+- Display the content in order
+- Each entry in the data is displayed one at a time, as a "slide" or "card"
+- The user will swipe from one entry to the next
 - Make it work in the mobile browser of your choice
 - Have a consistent design
-- Not take longer than a couple hours to make it work
 - Provide all the code you used to create your final product, including instructions on how to view the final output, if necessary
 - Be prepared to present and explain your work and decisions